Bicycle and Pedestrian Mobility

 A woman rides a bicycle and another walks two dogs on the Loop in Tucson, AZ.

 The greater Tucson region offers a dry, sunny climate that encourages cycling and walking, both healthy alternatives to driving and ideal for connecting people to public transit options.
-Through its planning efforts, Pima Association of Governments seeks to improve cycling and walking options for all users in the region via identification of funding sources to support infrastructure and safety improvements.
+Through its planning efforts, Pima Association of Governments seeks to improve cycling and walking options for all users in the region via available or acquired funding sources to support infrastructure and safety improvements.
 These improvements include new sidewalks, signalized pedestrian crossings, bike lanes and off-street paths.

-To improve bicycle and pedestrian mobility options and safety, the Regional Transportation Authority, managed by PAG, has funded more than 360 miles of new bike lanes, 179 miles of new sidewalks and more than 80 signalized pedestrian crossings since the RTA’s regional transportation plan was approved by Pima County voters in 2006.
+To improve bicycle and pedestrian mobility options and safety, the Regional Transportation Authority, managed by PAG, has funded more than 370 miles of new bike lanes, 183 miles of new sidewalks and 84 signalized pedestrian crossings since the RTA’s regional transportation plan was approved by Pima County voters in 2006.
 The 20-year RTA plan is funded by a half-cent sales tax, which voters also approved to run through June 2026.
+The RTA Board has approved a new $2.67 billion regional transportation plan called RTA Next, which similarly will require voter approval of both the plan and a related half-cent sales tax in March 2026 to continue RTA-funded improvements.

 Cycling and walking are also key elements of PAG’s Travel Reduction Program.
-Using active transportation such as walking or bicycling to commute to the worksite can lead to a healthier lifestyle and helps to reduce the number of vehicles on the road during rush-hour traffic.
+Using active transportation such as walking or bicycling to commute to worksites can lead to a healthier lifestyle and helps to reduce the number of vehicles on the road during rush-hour traffic.

 One of the largest bicycle and pedestrian networks for recreation and commute linkages is the Chuck Huckelberry Loop, a 137-mile system of paved, shared-use paths and short segments of buffered bike lanes.
 The Loop extends through unincorporated Pima County, Marana, Oro Valley, Tucson and South Tucson and can be enjoyed on foot, bikes, skates and horse.
 Portions of The Loop were funded by the RTA.